vercel/next.js/docs/api-reference/next.config.js/exportPathMap.md

 ---
-description: Customize the pages that will be exported as HTML files when using `next` export.
+description: Customize the pages that will be exported as HTML files when using `next export`.
 ---

 # exportPathMap